rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

 - Create a folder called `api` and put your `api.py` within this folder
 - Your api should run from your server at this address: `http://your_ip_address:5000`
 - However your code should be available `/var/www/html/your_repo_name/mongoDB-Project`
+- Necessary files that should be in your project:
+    - load_yelp.py     (loads the database)
+    - mongo_queries.py (runs your queries from part 2)
+    - api/api.py       (your api)
+- What to turn in:
+    - Cover sheet with your names on it and information on how to access your api.
+    - Print out of your mongo_queries.py
+    - print out of your answers from the queries.
+    - Print out of your api.py

 ### Part 1:
 Part one of the project will be to load the dataset downloaded from here: https://www.yelp.com/dataset_challenge/dataset.